Investigating judge (France): Duties and procedure

 Investigating judges initiate an investigation upon an order of the procureur (public prosecutor), or upon the request of a private citizen.
-The investigating judge may issue Letters rogatorys, order the seizure of necessary evidence, compel witnesses to appear and give evidence, and request expert testimony; at an investigative hearing, the judge may have witnesses confront each other or the accused.
+The investigating judge may issue Letters rogatory, order the seizure of necessary evidence, compel witnesses to appear and give evidence, and request expert testimony; at an investigative hearing, the judge may have witnesses confront each other or the accused.
 They may also authorize wiretaps.
 At a later plenary hearing in open court, the investigative judge may issue an order of non-lieu ("no case") or, if the evidence is sufficient, will commit the case to the trial court.
 Charges of a serious misdemeanor or lesser felonies go to the criminal court directly.
 In contrast, major felonies are referred to the Court of Appeal for the pretrial hearing.
 The Court of Appeal decides whether to approve the judge's recommendation and, if it does, the case is turned over to the Assize Court. investigating judges are not involved at trials, although, in France, criminal trials are "in many respects a continuation of the pretrial investigation", with the trial judge acting as the leading figure in the examination of witnesses.